 Get connected to care while in the comfort of your own home through Telehealth.
 You may be able to take care of your health needs without coming into the clinic, helping keep you healthy and safe.

 Locations update: All locations have resumed normal operating hours.

-Services temporarily suspended: Acupuncture, chiropractic care, podiatry and optometry.
-Dental for emergency needs only emergency services.
+Services temporarily suspended: Acupuncture and dental appointments are still temporarily suspended.
+We are currently seeing dental patients for emergency needs only emergency services.

 There is a lot of fear and worry over the spread of the novel coronavirus, now referred to as COVID-19.
 VCC is following this situation closely and wants to help you stay healthy.

 There is currently no vaccine to prevent COVID-19 so the best way to prevent illness is to avoid being exposed to this virus.
 The CDC has identified specific geographic regions as having sustained community transmission and travel is not advised to these areas.
 Currently, these areas include China, Japan, Iran, Italy and South Korea.

 However, as a reminder, the CDC always recommends these everyday preventive actions to help prevent the spread of any respiratory diseases:

 - Avoid close contact with people who are sick.